microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-01.md

 ## Tips

-*Sample tips:*

-- Start up the function app first before loading the documents.
+- Start up the Backend function app first before loading the documents.
 - Log changes to the console so that you can see if your changes are working.
 - There are some example codes in the app for you to use to get started.